sagemath/trac_to_gh/Issue 503.md

 }
 ```

-Changing assignee from roed to robertwb.
+Changing assignee from @roed314 to @robertwb.